Apple's new Macs are going to change PCs as we know them

 Apple says its transition to new chips may be a little bumpy, as app developers change the way their apps are coded to work with this new machinery.
 In the meantime, Apple promises most of the software we all use, including web browsers, photo and movie editors from all sorts of companies and even Microsoft's popular Office suite of programs, will work on the new machines on day one.

 What's likely to change more than anything is on the outside of the laptop and desktop.
 Apple's iPhones and iPads don't have fans to keep their chips cool.
-Analysts are betting that if Apple can pull off that same trick with its computers, the fans that take up space and force the laptop to be thicker might disappear.
+Apple's pulled off that same trick with its MacBook Air laptops so far, though its new Mac Mini and MacBook Pro do have fans.

 But aside from those changes, and what-if speculation about detachable laptop-iPad hybrids, Apple watchers seem hard pressed to come up with design change ideas.
 (Writer's note: Apple, please bring back the MagSafe magnetic charging cables to the laptops.
 Pretty please.)